-Hi, my name is Bell Ribeiro-Addy and I am proud to be the newly elected Labour MP for Streatham.
+Hi, my name is Bell Ribeiro-Addy and I am proud to be the Labour MP for Streatham.

-I was born and raised on Brixton Hill and I am indebted to my community, for shaping me for the better.
-There is no other place like it for its long history of activism, community and faith.
+Born and raised on Brixton Hill, I am indebted to our community for shaping me for the better.
+There is no other place like it for its long history of activism, cooperation and faith.

 Standing up for Streatham